-Our FSRH webinars are free to access for our members.
+Our FSRH webinars and resources are free to access via the Training Hub for our members.
 Current members and candidates can log in to access previous webinar recordings now.

 Our webinars cover a range of SRH topics and are a mixture of presentations, case studies, interactive voting and Q&A sessions.
 They will help you to gain a deeper understanding of how our latest clinical guidance will impact and inform your practice.
 Here’s some examples of our previously recorded webinar topic areas:

 FSRH’s online edition of the BMJ SRH is available free to members of FSRH online through our website.